 Where to find Pinellia.
 The following nurseries usually offer one or more selections of Pinellia species and cultivars.
 Check their websites for current offerings:

 All graphics are by Marge.
 All photos, except the following, were taken by Marge: P. tripartita 'Atropurpurea', P. tripartita 'Polly Spout' and P. peltata are copyright Allan Galloway; used with his kind permission .
 Do not use these images without written permission from their owner!

 I welcome comments about my web pages; feel free to use the form below to leave feedback about this particular page.
 For the benefit of other visitors to these pages, I will list any relevant comments you leave, and if appropriate, I will update my page to correct mis-information.
-Faced with an ever-increasing onslaught of spam, I'm forced to discard any comments including html markups.
-Please submit your comment as plain text.
+Note that I discard any comments including html markups, so please submit your comment as plain text.
 If you have a comment about the website as a whole, please leave it in my guestbook.
 If you have a question that needs a personal response, please e-mail me.